TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-replication-issueswithreplication.md

 Issue: **Replica lag** higher than usual
    * Replica lag increase is typically caused by an increased load on the primary server.
 Consider reducing the load on the primary or [scaling up](https://docs.microsoft.com/azure/postgresql/concepts-read-replicas#scaling).
+   * For most workloads read replicas offer near-real-time updates from the primary.
+However, with persistent heavy write-intensive primary workloads, the replication lag could continue to grow and may never be able to catch-up with the primary.
+This may also increase storage usage at the primary as the WAL files are not deleted until they are received at the replica.
+If this situation persists, deleting and recreating the read replica after the write-intensive workloads completes is the option to bring the replica back to a good state with respect to lag.
+Asynchronous read replicas are not suitable for such heavy write workloads.
+When evaluating read replicas for your application, monitor the lag on the replica for a full app work load cycle thru its peak and non-peak times to access the possible lag and the expected RTO/RPO at various points of the workload cycle.

 Issue: **Replica failover**